 Establish criteria for how you expect your recruiters to vet new records entering the database and set volume or percentage goals for candidate screening, categorising and cleansing.
 Even more, report out on the percentage or volume of candidates that have been properly screened/categorised/tagged and draw comparisons across your team.
 Set a baseline and continually increase your expectations.

 5. Hire someone to clean your existing database

 Once in a while, your house gets to the point where you can’t even fathom starting a cleanup process.
 If your database has gotten away from you, think about hiring outside help – an intern, a low-cost FTE, an outsourced freelancer and put them to work on organising and tagging your records.
 Please view this as an ongoing effort, though, and not a one-time project.

 6. Investigate third-party tools that will help you structure incoming data

-Various technologies that integrate into applicant tracking software can help you parse resumes into pre-existing or customized taxonomies (e.g., skills, industries, professions, qualifications, languages, etc.) making searching easier and more efficient.
+Various technologies that integrate into applicant tracking systems can help you parse resumes into pre-existing or customised taxonomies (e.g., skills, industries, professions, qualifications, languages, etc.) making searching easier and more efficient.

 Want actionable tips you can use to maintain and grow your candidate database?
 Check out 25 Tips on How to Manage Your Candidate Database.